, ,

 1. Corporate reporting can feel like more of an art than a science – perhaps it’s a bit of both?

-2. Seeing the ‘big picture’ / ‘jigsaw box lid’ is important, as is understanding that simplification to a 10 Piece Wooden Elephant can have risks.
+2. Seeing the ‘big picture’ ‘jigsaw box lid’ is important, to understanding where things might fit together.

 Integrated Reporting - the new 'Jigsaw Box Lid' for everyone?